You are currently viewing Utah Criminal Law Procedures

 • Post category:News

-DISCLAIMER: Altiorem Legal Services (hereinafter referred to as “Altiorem”) cannot and does not provide legal advice.
+DISCLAIMER: Altiorem Legal Services (hereinafter, “Altiorem”) cannot and does not provide legal advice.
 Altiorem is not a law firm; Altiorem’s staff are not attorneys, cannot act as attorneys, and do not act as attorneys; and any information provided by Altiorem in this article or otherwise is not a substitute for legal advice from an attorney.
 The information contained in this article should not be construed as legal advice, as it is not intended to be legal advice; the information in this article is provided for educational purposes only.
-Again, none of the information provided in this article should be construed as legal advice, and nobody should rely on or use the information contained in this article in one’s legal matters.
+Again, none of the information provided in this article should be construed as legal advice, and nobody should rely on or use the information contained in this article in their legal matters.

 WHAT SHOULD YOU DO IF YOU ARE ARRESTED?

+Any run-in with the law can be nerve-wracking.
 It can be overwhelming and scary to have any involvement with the police.

-When interacting with police it is important to keep calm and remember one’s rights, especially if one is being arrested.
+When interacting with police, it is important to keep calm and remember one’s rights, especially if one is being arrested.

 WHAT IS INVOKING THE FIFTH?

-Pursuant to the Fifth Amendment, no one “shall be compelled in any criminal case to be a witness against himself.”[2]
-This means that all persons have the right to not “be a witness against” themselves.
+Under the Fifth Amendment, no one “shall be compelled in any criminal case to be a witness against himself.”2United States Constitution, Fifth Amendment.
+Because all persons have the right not to “be a witness against” themselves, the Fifth Amendment grants individuals rights that protect them from incriminating themselves, provided that they use these rights correctly and invoke them appropriately.

-The Fifth Amendment states that,
+The Fifth Amendment states:

-No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.[3]
+No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.3Legal Information Institute, Fifth Amendment, https://www.law.cornell.edu/constitution/fifth_amendment (last visited Aug.
+16, 2022)

 WHAT DOES SELF-INCRIMINATION MEAN?